On Vodka, Beers and Regrets

-On Vodka, Beers and Regrets is a 2020 Filipino romantic drama film directed and written by Irene Villamor and starring Bela Padilla and JC Santos.
+On Vodka, Beers and Regrets is a 2020 Philippine romantic drama film directed and written by Irene Villamor and starring Bela Padilla and JC Santos.
 This story is about an alcoholic 20-something who keeps on sabotaging herself, and a guy who makes a valiant effort to help her.
 The film was theatrically released on February 5, 2020.

 Plot

 Jane (Bela Padilla) was a successful actress as a child and through her teenage years.
 However, after being involved in a scandal with another actor, her career had been on the wane.
 Since then, she would always take refuge under the influence of alcohol, which caused her to make destructive decisions in love and career.
 One day, while having another drinking binge in a bar, she was noticed and befriended by Brisom frontman Francis (JC Santos) who then helped her get through that night, and several other nights to follow.